 Variable Expenses include any living expense that varies from month to month.
-For example utility bills, car maintenance, groceries, credit card payments and pet food all count as a variable expense.
+For example, utility bills, car maintenance, groceries, credit card payments and pet food all count as variable expenses.
 Many people choose to estimate the cost of these expenses when creating a budget.
 However, you can adjust the total to a more accurate estimation by tracking your spending in these categories.

 Discretionary expenses are not necessary expenses and include purchases you make for entertainment purposes.
 For example, the cost of Internet fees or cable television, going out to eat, purchasing concert tickets or buying a cup of coffee at a coffee shop counts as discretionary expenses.

 Many people spend more on discretionary expenses than they think they do.
 You can track your expenses in this category for a few months to see where you spend the most and make adjustments if necessary.